wapitadkra2/datasci_assignments/README.md

 lastname\_firstname folder you just made).
 4. Read QML Ch.
 1 and 2 (pp. 1-57).
 Do the R examples included in the text as you read (nothing to turn in).
-5. Submit a pull-request.
+5. Commit the changes to your upstream branch.
+Check your repo on GitHun to make sure it worked, and then submit a pull-request.
 It should include the following...
 	1. your dropbox folder (lastname\_firstname)
 	2. a README.md file
     3. a summaries folder (inside your dropbox)